digitalservicebund/digitalcheck-data/scripts/python/README.md

-# Parse PDFs using pypdf
+# Parse PDF documents with Python

-## Extract data from PDF
+## Extract radion buttons and checkboxes

-The `extract-radios-and-checkboxes.py` script can be used to extract data (e.g. answers on radio buttons and checkboxes) from PDF files.
+The `extract-radios-and-checkboxes.py` script can be used to extract answers on radio buttons and checkboxes from PDF files using [pdfplumber](https://github.com/jsvine/pdfplumber).
+The data output is stored into a JSON file.

 ### Install